vexanium/DApps/basic-stylish/README.md

 	balance = info.core_liquid_balance?info.core_liquid_balance:balance;
 });
 ```
+> If you have don't have any balance, core_liquid_balance does not exist,
+that's why we need to do precheck and set default value as '0.0000 VEX'

 Done.
-Those are the basic codes, you can check the complete scripts inside [index.html](index.html)
+Those are the basic codes, you can check the complete scripts inside [js/main.js](js/main.js)